 Humans only lose their value when they surrender it.
 As long as we continue to allow other races to impose their definitions of beauty on us our perception of beauty will be based on those races’ attitudes towards us.
 Acquired prejudice towards dark skin tone means that in many black communities the lighter the skin the more beautiful the black person is perceived.
 The extensive non-medical use of skin lighters is testimony to that fallacy.

 The use of corrosive substances by black men and women to bleach their skin is disturbing; that the controversial skin lightening industry generates hundreds of millions of dollars each year is both shameful and a disgrace to the black community.

-Skin lightening capitalists are amongst the worst ‘industrialists’; in fact calling this industry a ‘beauty industry’ is an insult to both beauty and industry.
+Skin lightening capitalists are among the worst ‘industrialists’; in fact calling this industry a ‘beauty industry’ is an insult to both beauty and industry.
 Instead of making black people look beautiful, corroded skin gives them ridiculous physical contradictions (light faces and necks contrasted by darker knuckles, knees, etc) on top of untreatable skin diseases and long-term emotional damage.